JacksonZyy/BBPoly/README.md

 python3 . --netname mnist_relu_9_200.tf --epsilon 0.005 --dataset mnist --blk_size 3 --is_blk_segmentation True
 ```

 will evaluate the local robustness of the MNIST fully-connected network with ReLU activation.
-We have 100 MNIST test images, where robustness if only verified for those images that are classifies correctly by the network.
+We have 100 MNIST test images, where robustness is only verified for those images that are classifed correctly by the network.
 In the above setting, epsilon=0.005, we segment the network every time we accumulate three affine layers and the block type is default (block summary).
 Our analyzer will print the following:

 * 'analysis precision', which is the ratio of images on which the network is robust versus the number of images on which it classifies correctly (also named as candidate images).

-* 'average execution time', which the average running time (in seconds) for candidate images.
+* 'average execution time', which is the average running time (in seconds) for candidate images.

 L_oo Specification for BBPoly (input summmary) execution